Professionals looking for advice?

 The public expects everyone who works with children and families to know how to protect youngsters from sexual abuse and to have all the answers.
 We know that this isn’t always the case.

 You might be a teacher who has spotted inappropriate sexual behaviour in the classroom or a social worker with a particularly difficult case.
-Or you might be working with people who have sexually harmed children or pose a risk to them, or with children and their families where sexual abuse is an issue.
+Or you might be working with people who have sexually harmed children or pose a risk to them, or work in child protection with children and their families where sexual abuse is an issue.
 This can be very demanding and cause anxiety for the professionals involved.

 If you work in the criminal justice system, health service or for children’s services and need advice, our trained and experienced professionals can offer guidance and support.

 And if you’re a teacher, Scout leader, swimming coach, choir master or anyone who works with children and young people and you have spotted a difficult situation, we can help.